sheljohn/ndArray/README.md

 - Not enough inputs are given in method 4;
 - Indexes are out of bounds in unsafe mode.

-The flag `MEX_ARRAY_SAFE_ACCESS` can be commented in the sources to increase speed slightly (although this probably won't be the bottleneck of your program).
+The flag `ND_ARRAY_SAFE_ACCESS` can be commented in the sources to increase speed slightly (although this probably won't be the bottleneck of your program).

 #### Iterating over the data